TomatorCZ/master-thesis/Notes/Proposals/intro.md

 ## I like to pick it up

 - Inference of method return type
-- Type inference by method group
 - Type inference by where clauses
 - Inference based on later method calls

+## Discarded

+- Type inference by method group
+  - Already proposed

 ## Progress

 >TBF